SWLC FRU'S Outline

 In addition to our regular safety patrols at events, South Worcester Lifeguards operates a Flood Rescue Unit which is included on DEFRA's National Asset Register.
 The team is made up of volunteers who have undergone training as Swiftwater Rescue Technicians enabling them to be deployed during flood emergency situations across the UK.
 In addition to this team members have opportunities to undertake training as Rescue Boat Operators, Water Incident Managers, Lowland Terrestrial Searching and Advanced Casualty Care.
 To become a team member you must be a minimum of 18 years old and be prepared to give a minimum 3 year commitment to the team.

 With funding from DEFRA, the National Lottery and CAF we continue to train and equip the team to work alongside the emergency services in times of major flooding.
-Most notably the team deployed to both Carlisle and York in December 2015 where they were involved to a significant number of rescues.
+The team has been deployed to numerous flooding events around the UK including those in Somerset, Cumbria, York and Tadcaster and South Wales.

 Multidisciplinary Team with a dynamic skill range.